dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 An alternative to injecting `IHostingEnvironment` is to use a conventions-based approach.
 When the app defines separate `Startup` classes for different environments (for example, `StartupDevelopment`), the appropriate `Startup` class is selected at runtime.
 The class whose name suffix matches the current environment is prioritized.
 If the app is run in the Development environment and includes both a `Startup` class and a `StartupDevelopment` class, the `StartupDevelopment` class is used.
 For more information, see [Use multiple environments](xref:fundamentals/environments#environment-based-startup-class-and-methods).

-To learn more about the host, see [The host](xref:fundamentals/index#host).
+See [The host](xref:fundamentals/index#host) for more information on the host.
 For information on handling errors during startup, see [Startup exception handling](xref:fundamentals/error-handling#startup-exception-handling).

 ## The ConfigureServices method